Edward Knight (cricketer)

-Edward Knight (born Edward Austen, 10 May 1794 – 5 November 1879) was the nephew of Jane Austen and an English amateur cricketer who played first-class cricket from 1822 to 1828.
+Edward Knight (born Edward Austen, 10 May 1794 – 5 November 1879) was the nephew of Jane Austen and an English amateur cricketer who played from 1822 to 1828.

 Biography

 He was born in Godmersham, Kent, the eldest son of Edward Austen Knight, who had added the additional surname of Knight in 1812 when he inherited the Chawton House estate from Thomas Knight.
 Edward junior inherited Chawton on his father's death in 1852.
-Knight's brothers, George Thomas, Henry and Brook, sons Philip and Wyndham and nephew Gerald Portal all played first-class cricket.
+Knight's brothers, George Thomas, Henry and Brook, sons Philip and Wyndham and nephew Gerald Portal all played.

 He was a deputy lieutenant and justice of the peace for Hampshire and served as High Sheriff of Hampshire for 1823–24.

-He was associated with Kent and MCC He made 13 known appearances in first-class matches, including 3 for the Gentlemen.
+He was associated with Kent and Marylebone Cricket Club (MCC).
+He made 13 known appearances in important matches, including 3 for the Gentlemen.

 He died in 1879 at Alton, Hampshire, and was buried in St Nicholas churchyard, Chawton.